2ndSightLab/ai-tracker/mistake-tracker.md

 🔴 The one project is producing way overly worded really obnoxious error messages that do not help the caller understand what to fix.

+🔴 This is something that makes me want to reach into my computer and slap the model.
+I have a very explicit examlpe of the XML that is supsoed to be writen to track resources.
+It defines exactly what I want the model to store.
+IT DOES NOT store any sensitive or resource specific data.
+It tracks two IDs region, account id, ou id.
+That's it.
+So the model totally srewed up the XML in the tracker project but I have a copy of what it is supposed to be in the deploy project.
+I tell it to corecct it.
+So it "fixes" everything and randomly adds a whole bunch of crap including PII into the model even though I never told it to do that and it is nowhere in my sample XML.
+WTH!!
+DO NOT TRUST AI MODELS.

 I asked the agent after fixing XML code why it didn't write it correctly in the first place.
 ```